aejay-m/TVlusion/README.md

 **System description**:
-This system is made by using _JAVA_ and  _MYSQL_ to  used to store customers information and their subscription details.
+This system is made by using _JAVA_ and  _MYSQL_ to store customers information and their subscription details.

 ## UI DESIGN